Female Auxiliary Service: History

-On 18 April 1944, the Female Auxiliary Service was established, under the command of Piera Gatteschi Fondelli.
+On 18 April 1944, the Female Auxiliary Service was established, under the command of fascist of the first hour Piera Gatteschi Fondelli.
 The auxiliaries initially provided only nursing assistance in military hospitals, work in offices and propaganda, and set up mobile refreshment places for the troops.
 In the space of twelve months 6,000 young women participate in six training courses, in Venice and Como; only then were they assigned to the Commands.
 After April 25, 1945 the Female Auxiliary Service was dissolved and Pavolini suggested destroying all documentation to avoid reprisals against members.

+Organisation

+Only women from the ages of 18 to 45 were allowed to join the ranks of the Female Auxiliary Service.
+Salaries consisted of 700 Italian lire for higher ups and 350 lire for recruits.
+Any woman enrolled in this service was subject to military penal jurisdiction.

+The Auxiliary Service was split up under three different army corps: